Simba256/FlightBookingPrototype/README.md

 # FlightBookingPrototype

-**Instructions to get started
+Instructions to get started

-**
-to run any command in any folder open that folder in file explorer click on the address path, write "cmd", press Enter, then type the required command in the terminal
+To run any command in any folder open that folder in file explorer click on the address path, write "cmd", press Enter, then type the required command in the terminal

 Step # 0: Ensure you have node installed